 - User-driven with Hybrid Azure AD join.
-Make sure that you can deploy devices using Windows Autopilot, join them to an on-premises Active Directory domain, and register them with Azure Active Directory to enable the Hybrid Azure AD join features.
+Make sure that you can deploy devices using Windows Autopilot, join them to an on-premises Active Directory domain, and register them with Azure Active Directory to enable the features of hybrid Azure AD join.

-If these scenarios can't be completed, Windows Autopilot for pre-provisioned deployment will also not succeed since it builds on top of these scenarios.
+If these scenarios can't be completed, Windows Autopilot for pre-provisioned deployment also doesn't succeed since it builds on top of these scenarios.

-Before starting the pre-provisioning process in the provisioning service facility, you must configure an additional Autopilot profile setting by using your Intune account:
+Before starting the pre-provisioning process in the provisioning service facility, you must configure another Autopilot profile setting by using your Intune account:

 - Configured to install in the device context.

-- Targeted to the user pre-assigned to the Autopilot device.
+- Assigned to either the device or to the user preassigned to the Autopilot device.

 Windows Autopilot for pre-provisioned deployment supports two distinct scenarios:

-- User-driven deployments with Azure AD Join.
-The device will be joined to an Azure AD tenant.
+- User-driven deployments with Azure AD join.
+The device is joined to an Azure AD tenant.

-- User-driven deployments with Hybrid Azure AD Join.
-The device will be joined to an on-premises Active Directory domain, and separately registered with Azure AD.
+- User-driven deployments with hybrid Azure AD join.
+The device is joined to an on-premises Active Directory domain, and separately registered with Azure AD.